Hidden Palace Ruins Discovered in Madrid

 The ruins of the Palace of Marqués de Grimaldi is just down the block from the Royal Palace of Madrid

-It’s been almost two years since the local government started to work on Plaza España, one of the most famous parks in town and where the famous statue of Don Quixote on a horse is.
+It's been almost two years since the local government initiated renovations on Plaza España, a well-known park in town that prominently features the famous statue of Don Quixote on a horse.

 A big sign in front of the ruins shows the renovation plans, budget and deadline: 21 months.
 None of those are expected to be accurate anymore.